Frequently Asked Questions

 Does the helicopter land, or do I have to jump out?

 The helicopter always lands, there is never any jumping out of the helicopter.
+Jumping out of helicopters is strictly for James Bond.

 Does helicopter noise/vibration trigger Avalanches?